Skip to content

 Individuals can also be involved by volunteering with CCT or the Council to work on many different activities linked to the canal.

-The redevelopment plans include the construction of new community facilities and the Council will work with partners to encourage community organisations to establish and thrive in this new venue.
-There will also be new commercial space available to let in the new development that may be suitable for social enterprise and on 21 November 2024, the Council’s Strategy and Resources Committee resolved to ask the Council to approve investing £630,000 in the site by buying and letting new commercial space which will form part of the development.
+The vision for the site includes the construction of new community facilities and the Council will work with partners to encourage community organisations to establish and thrive in this new venue.
+There will also be new commercial spaces available to let in the new development that may be suitable for social enterprise and on 21 November 2024, the Council’s Strategy and Resources Committee resolved to ask the Council to approve investing £630,000 in the site by buying and letting new commercial space.

 Regular Information Sheets providing updates on the project are on the Council’s website.
 Comments and questions can also be submitted here and public questions can be submitted prior to meetings of the Strategy and Resources Committee.